wit0k/dw/README.md

 Ver.
 0.5.3:
 * The plugin class, automatically adjust self.con according to --debug-requests value
 * New param (Beta): --vt-download-file, once activated force the submission into hash mode and would download files from VirusTotal by file hashes

+Ver.
+0.5.4:
+* Added hasher class to facilitate error checking for vt
+* Error checking in download api